• Apple News

 “There were times that he would, in my opinion, stop breathing,” Cheryl Chambliss said.
 “I couldn’t hear him breathing.”

-Ferris State declared Trinidad Chambliss a medical redshirt in 2022 but did not file for it.
+Ferris State declared Trinidad Chambliss a medical redshirt in 2022 but did not file for the designation.

 “They made the assumption that he was remaining at Ferris and that they did not foresee that he would be transferring to an SEC or DI or any other school, so they saw no reason to file,” Cheryl Chambliss said.